src-d/blog/content/post/deduplicating_pga_with_apollo.md

 time on the CCs we chose).
 Given the number of connected components we could not showcase them all, so we decided to select a few we felt were representative of our results...

+## Soil probes

+Of course, we would have to review each of the groups of similar files we found to ensure that they make sense, which we cannot do for two reasons: there are too many files and the duplication criteria are subjective.

+>>> Notice about labelling the pairs of files and that we will write another
+>>> post about hyperoptimization.
+Also that it is time consuming for each language
+>>> and we used the weights from optimization for Java (or not).

+There is one metric however which is correlated: the average ratio of distinct filenames in CCs.
+One could imagine that files named the same way would likely aim at doing the same thing, and be similar.
+At first however, that seemed to not be the case as we saw a lot of noise when looking at the ratio of distinct filenames per files in CCs.
+We quickly understood why: filenames like `concatstring.js` and `concatstrings.js`, or `syntax-update-20.ru` and `syntax-update-10.ru` were considered distinct, even though the files were most likely similar.
+To circumvent this, we used [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) to deduplicate the sets of filenames, using a minimum ratio of 80.
+We found that past a certain size, the average ratio of distinct filenames per file stagnated below 0.1, given us a clear indication that the connected components indeed contained files with similar filenames, without having been able to infer it from anything else but their features.

+{{% caption src="/post/deduplicating_pga_with_apollo/drop.png" %}}
+Average ratio of distinct filenames per file in CCs (of over 1 files) depending on the minimum number of files, for the 80% threshold (left) and the 95% threshold (right)
+{{% /caption %}}

 ### D.R.Y.
 Gophers